adedamola26/data-pipeline-4-online-retail/README.md

 #### check_load

-This task uses Soda to check that the loaded data meets [these criteria](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/include/soda/checks/sources/raw_invoices.yml).
+This task uses Soda to check that the tables loaded into BigQuery, up till this point, meet [these criteria](include/soda/checks/sources).
-The task is carried out in a Soda virtual environment ([configured here](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/Dockerfile)) to avoid dependency conflicts with Airflow.
+The task is carried out in a Soda virtual environment ([configured here](Dockerfile)) to avoid dependency conflicts with Airflow.

 ```
 @task.external_python(python='/usr/local/airflow/soda_venv/bin/python')